dvettkoe/wormruler/README.md

 #### 2. Background correction
 Enter Gamma value depending on the brightness of the video.
 The gamma value should be between 0.7 to 1.3.

 We recommend to start background correction for one video and adjust the gamma value accordingly.
+The Preview button may be used to test whether the gamma value is appropriate.
 Background corrected videos should look like above.

 #### 3. Skeletonize
 Adjust the framerate to match the framerate of your videos.

 Check the box to override already analyzed videos.
-This option can be useful, if the gamma value was not adjusted correctly and analysis have to be repeated.
+This option can be useful, if the gamma value was not adjusted correctly and analysis has to be repeated.

 After starting, WormRuler will ask to select a ROI.
 This can be used to avoid rims and unwanted artifacts in your videos.